 Whether the organization or individual would be interested in participating in a new Restructuring WG (based on the CDEI WG Report)

-Whether the organization or individual would likely need compensation in order to participate in the Restructuring WG (yes, no, maybe plus comments).
+Whether the organization or individual would likely need compensation in order to participate in the Restructuring WG (yes, no, maybe plus comments)

+Whether they would be interested in participating in a Compensation Task Force that would precede the full launch of the Restructuring WG to determine whether funds could be arranged to cover participation of organizations in need of funding for the Restructuring WG.
 Note: organizations and individuals would not be compensated for working on this compensation task force.

-Whether they would be interested in participating in a Compensation Task Force that would precede the full launch of the Restructuring WG to determine whether funds could be arranged to cover participation of organizations in need of funding for the Restructuring WG

 The Compensation Task Force would use the CDEI WG report to deveop its charge, rather than seek formal approval from the Full CAEECC

-Once funding is established, there would then be a more formal application process to participate in the Restructuring WG
+Once funding is secured for eligible participants in the Restructuring WG, there would then be a more formal application process to participate in the Restructuring WG

 The first task of the Restructuring WG will be to develop a full prospectus for the WG based on the CDEI WG Report.